Regional characterization and establishment of forage resources

 The implemented initiative

 The objective of the project was to characterize the forage resources in the grasslands of the Río de la Plata and Patagonia on a regional scale and to develop forecasting systems for primary productivity that are easily accessible to the producer.
-For this, prospecting systems (based on the historical behavior of the IVN and climatic variables for the period 1981-2000) and forecasting systems (based on the same previous information but using artificial neural networks) were developed.
+For this, prospecting systems (based on the historical behavior of the NDVI and climatic variables for the period 1981-2000) and forecasting systems (based on the same previous information but using artificial neural networks) were developed.
 In addition, training talks were held for technicians and producers and web tools to support producers were generated, in order to spread these technologies.

 The technological solution